US · AI law tracker

 HR 7363 — US

 HR 7363 is an AI governance legislation from US, currently introduced.
-A bill (HR 7363) restricting Department of Homeland Security facial recognition use has been introduced in the U.S. House [1].
+House Bill 7363, seeking to limit DHS facial recognition use, was referred to two committees for review [1].
 AIGI tracks 3 primary-source updates on this bill; the most recent was published on 2026-05-12.

 Status & timeline